Here is Our Guide: How to Make a Stand-Out 60-Second Profile Video

 Whatever you want, but something like: “Thanks very much for watching”, “I hope to have the chance to explain more in person”, “Hoping to hear from you soon!”
 And finish on a thank you!

 Step 2 – Prepare your environment

-Find a quiet room, somewhere that is uncluttered – ideally a blank wall behind you.
-Take down any posters or pictures that maybe in the way.
+Find a quiet room, ideally a blank wall behind you.
+Takedown any posters or pictures that may be in the way.

-You can sit down and film on a laptop, or just hold your phone if you feel more comfortable, although try not to move it too much, as giving your potential employer a rollercoaster experience is not the best start.
+You can sit down and film on a laptop, or on your phone if you feel more comfortable.
+But try not to move it around, as giving your potential employer a rollercoaster experience is not the best start.

-Do one or two prep takes to ensure that the video is filming properly and that the sound is being picked up with no background noise.
+Do one or two prep takes to ensure that your 60-second profile video is filming properly and that the sound is being picked up with no background noise.

 Step 3 – Prepare yourself

-If you are camera shy, then you can learn your 30-60 second intro off-by-heart, but try to imagine you are talking to a real person, rather than to a camera, and don’t worry if there are a few errrrs and ummmms – it’s natural, and nothing a smile won’t fix.
+If you are camera shy, then you can learn your 30-60 second intro off-by-heart.
+But try to imagine you are talking to a real person and not to a camera.
+Don’t worry if there are a few errrrs and ummmms – it’s natural, and nothing a smile won’t fix.
 Some people find repeating it in front of a mirror helps.

 Dress as you see fit.
 We think that smart-casual is probably best, but don’t worry about it too much.
 Revealing clothes/PJs/sweary T-shirts are an obvious no-no.